meh9/game-of-life/README.md

 1. Some form of different UI allowing different zoom levels?
 (Preferably not a web interface...)
 1. Add ability to use different rules.
 1. Ability to get RLE and other formats directly from (popular?)
 GoL sites on the internet.
+1. Ability to reset back to last edit.
+Probably implemented that we save the state when we exit Edit mode.
 1. Ability to write out the current board to a file, "Save Game" function.
 1. (Done for Python) Add other formats such as Plaintext.
 1. (Done for Python) Add RLE (Run Length Encoded) file format reading.